Thursday, April 03, 2008

 Therefore let us all, priests and people alike, be faithful to this everlasting memorial of our redemption.
 Daily it is before our eyes as a representation of the passion of Christ.
 We hold it in our hands, we receive it in our mouths, and we accept it in our hearts.

 It is appropriate that we should receive the body of Christ in the form of bread, because, as there are many grains of wheat in the flour from which bread is made by mixing it with water and baking it with fire, so also we know that many members make up the one body of Christ which is brought to maturity by the fire of the Holy Spirit.
-Christ was born of the Holy Spirit, and since it was fitting that he should fulfil all justice, he entered into the waters of baptism to sanctify them.
+Christ was born of the Holy Spirit, and since it was fitting that he should fulfill all justice, he entered into the waters of baptism to sanctify them.
 When he left the Jordan he was filled with the Holy Spirit who had descended upon him in the form of a dove.
 As the evangelist tells us: Jesus, full of the Holy Spirit, returned from the Jordan.

 Similarly, the wine of Christ’s blood, drawn from the many grapes of the vineyard that he had planted, is extracted in the wine-press of the cross.
 When men receive it with believing hearts, like capacious wineskins, it ferments within them by its own power.